ntefa/twitter_topic_detection/README.md

 4 - Create a graph which links the extracted emerging terms to their relative co-occurrent terms;

-5 - Retrieve topics from graph applyingDepth First Search(DFS).
+5 - Retrieve topics from graph applying Depth First Search(DFS).

 A more accurate description of the functions implemented, their own objective, inputs/outputs, as well as results and math behind, can be found in the "An_Intelligent_Topic_tracking_System_in_Python__The___Covid_19___case.pdf" file.